-The aim of these rules is to protect wild birds, their eggs and nests by preserving and maintaining land classified as a Special Protection Area (SPA).
+The aim of these rules is to protect wild birds, their eggs, nests and associated habitats.
+These rules apply to all claimants.
+The rules apply to all lands.
+However, if you have land designated as a Special Protection Area (SPA), then extra rules apply.